xataio/examples/apps/sample-workers-vite-react/README.md

     <img alt="Xata dashboard for starting with sample data" src="/sample-db.png" />
 </details>

-> 💡 We recommend installing `@xataio/cli` globally in your system.
+> 💡 You will need the latest version of the Xata CLI in order to use Xata Workers.
+We recommend installing `@xataio/cli` globally in your system with `npm -g install @xata.io/cli@latest`.
 But if you don't wish to do so, it is possible to add to your project dependencies and run it through the package manager.

 **Connect this project to a Xata workspace and database**